Loretta Lynn is survived by four of her six children, following her death at age 90. Find out more about all of her kids here.

 Her personal life has created quite the legacy as well.
 In 1948, at the age of 15, Loretta married Oliver Vanetta Lynn, Jr., who was 21 at the time.
 Despite her claims of a tumultuous relationship, including infidelity and abuse, the couple remained married for almost 50 years until Oliver’s death in 1996.
 “Doo was a good man and a hard worker,” she wrote in her autobiography Still Woman Enough.
 “But he was an alcoholic, and it affected our marriage all the way through.
 He was also a womanizer.”

 The marriage also led to the couple welcoming a total of six children!
 The ‘Coal Miner’s Daughter’ singer sadly had two of her children pass away.
-Find out all about Loretta’s big, beautiful brood on the next page!
+Keep on scrolling to Find out all about Loretta’s big, beautiful brood.